rust-lang/rust-project-goals/src/2024h2/higher-level-rust.md

 A solution here could either be manual or automatic: macro authors could opt-in to caching or the compiler could automatically cache macros it knows are side-effect free.

-#### Faster fresh builds
+#### Faster fresh builds and higher default optimization levels

 A "higher level Rust" would be a Rust where a programmer would be able to start a new project, add several large dependencies, and get to work quickly without waiting minutes for a fresh compile.
 A web developer would be able to jump into a Tokio/Axum heavy project, a game developer into a Bevy/WGPU heavy project, or a data scientist into a Polars project and start working without incurring a 2-5 minute penalty.
 In today's world, an incoming developer interested in using Rust for their next project immediately runs into a compile wall.
 In reality, Rust's incremental compile times are rather good, but Rust's perception is invariably shaped by the "new to Rust" experience which is almost always a long upfront compile time.

 Cargo's current compilation model involves downloading and compiling dependencies on a per-project basis.
-Workspaces allow you to share a set of dependency compilation artifacts across several projects at once, deduplicating compilation time and reducing disk space usage.
+Workspaces allow you to share a set of dependency compilation artifacts across several related crates at once, deduplicating compilation time and reducing disk space usage.

-A "higher level Rust" might employ some form of caching - either per-user, per-machine, per-organization, per-library, otherwise - such that fresh builds are just as fast as incremental builds.
+A "higher level Rust" might employ some form of caching - either per-user, per-machine, per-organization, per-library, or otherwise - such that fresh builds are just as fast as incremental builds.
 If the caching was sufficiently capable, it could even cache dependency artifacts at higher optimization levels.
 This is particularly important for game development, data science, and procedural macros where debug builds of dependencies run *significantly* slower than their release variant.
 Projects like Bevy and WGPU explicitly guide developers to manually increase the optimization level of dependencies since the default is unusably slow for game and graphics development.

 Generally, a "high level Rust" would be fast-to-compile and maximally performant by default.
 The tweaks here do not require language changes and are generally a question of engineering effort rather than design consensus.